This post may contain affiliate links. Learn more.

 - It doesn’t just come with a guarantee – it comes with a lifetime guarantee.
 In other words, if you’re not satisfied with this brush at any time in the future, ZilberHaar will give you a full refund.
 Talk about standing by your product.

-- You can use this brush with beard oil or not.
+- You can use this brush with beard oil or without.

 And if your brush can do that, my friends, it’s certainly worth adding to your beard grooming kit.